 A diverse workforce that is inclusive of women, Hispanics, and African Americans has direct and positive impacts on creativity and innovation.
 Moreover, companies that recruit workforces that reflect the diversity of the consumers who purchase their products and services have been found to have a competitive advantage over those that do not.
-And since many firms in the high tech sector are "startups" - small ventures that are run by a handful of innovators and backed by third-party investors - lowering the barriers to launching these companies by African Americans, Hispanics, and women could also improve their representation across the sector.
+And since many firms in the high tech sector are "startups" - small ventures that are run by a handful of innovators and backed by third-party investors - lowering the barriers to launching these companies by African Americans, Hispanics, and women could also improve their representation across the sector.13

 However, as discussed in this paper, minorities, particularly African Americans, Hispanics, and women, remain sorely underrepresented across the high tech sector and in the ranks of some of the sector's biggest companies.
 An investigation conducted by the San Jose Mercury News in 2010 revealed significant disparities in the employment of African Americans, Hispanics, and women in ten of the 15 largest firms located in Silicon Valley, the leading high tech region in the country.
 Similar data indicate that such disparities exist across the national high tech sector.
 Collecting and analyzing this type of data is essential to calibrating policies aimed at altering these trends, which, if left alone, could become intractable in a sector that thrives on secrecy, relative insularity, and non-transparent business practices.
 As such, the reluctance of some of the leading Silicon Valley technology companies to release data regarding the composition of their workforces only contributes to existing uncertainty regarding the true extent of minority underrepresentation in the high-tech sector.
-This paper highlights these trends, analyzes their root causes, demonstrates why minority employment in high tech is important to the overall the top of the pack in science and math achievement over the next decade.") ("Educate to Innovate").
+This paper highlights these trends, analyzes their root causes, demonstrates why minority employment in high tech is important to the overall economic health of the United States, and articulates recommendations for bolstering diversity across the sector.